Charles-Philip/git_checker/README.md

 GitPython library

-use the following command to install the GitPython
+use the following command to install the GitPython library
 > pip install GitPython

 ---